 What’s a Quantum Ogre?

-A quantum ogre is a case in which the players make a decision about which way to go or what to do, and game master presents them with a pre-determined encounter (maybe an ogre, but maybe a trap, puzzle, secret, etc.) that they would get no matter what decision they made.
-Some argue that this robs players of their agency, railroading them down the GM’s path with the lie that the get to make decisions that matter.
+A quantum ogre is a case in which the players make a decision about which way to go in a dungeon, and game master presents them with a pre-determined encounter (maybe an ogre, but maybe a trap, puzzle, secret, etc.) that they would get no matter what decision they made.
+Some argue that this robs players of their agency, railroading them down the GM’s path with the lie that they get to make decisions that matter.
 CaoticoPigro even calls his style “the Theater of Lies”.

 Seth defended quantum ogres in ways that I personally think are disingenuous, suggesting that there may be a difference in the battlefields where the heroes meet the ogre, and therefore their agency is preserved.
-That I agree with.
-It’s easy to imagine an adventure in which the point is fighting a bunch of ogres, so encountering one here or there is fully expected, but it’s the circumstances that are different.
 But of course, if the circumstances are different, it’s not a quantum ogre.
 The point of the term is that the players’ choice doesn’t matter, because the GM presents the same circumstances no matter what, not just the same monster.

 As you can tell, I don’t like quantum ogres.
 But Seth makes a good point as well.
 He asks what’s difference between planning an ogre encounter whether the heroes take passage A or passage B and randomly rolling an ogre encounter?
 Let’s say a random encounter is due in the next room and the players haven’t quite made up their mind which way to go, so you’re technically determine it will be an ogre before the players make their choice.
 Well, in that case, I’d say it’s not a quantum ogre specifically because the GM didn’t make the decision that the heroes would meet an ogre down either passage.
 The dice decided it was time for an encounter, and the dice decided it would be an ogre.